fslurrehman/QGIS_ANGEL/readme.md

 ## 📌 Notes

-* Folders on GitHub are **virtual**: empty folders are ignored unless they contain at least one file.
-  If you want to keep an empty folder, add a `.gitkeep` file.
 * Make sure you run terminal commands in **Colab Terminal**, not in the notebook cells (unless explicitly shown in `python` code blocks).

 ---